Skip to content

 ...

-3. TeXRA Extracts: The TeXRA backend (OutputHandler.ts) parses this XML response.
-It looks for <document> tags with a name attribute that exactly matches one of the filenames you listed in the UI.
+3. TeXRA Extracts: The TeXRA backend parses this XML response.
+It looks for <document> tags with a name attribute that exactly matches one of the expected output filenames.

 4. Files Saved: For each matching tag found, TeXRA extracts the content within that tag and saves it to the corresponding filename.
 If the agent's response doesn't include a <document> tag with a name matching one you specified, that file will not be created or updated.